 The mathematics of Correlation and Beta calculations are very similar, but yet give slightly different information.
 A manager may be highly correlated to market, but if the Beta is low, then the exposure will not have a large financial impact.
 Gray areas show significant equity market drawdowns.

 CTAs do generally have time-varying exposures to all of the Global Macro markets.
 As the index mostly consists of Trend Following managers that means that the comovement data will largely be a factor of how markets have moved recently.
 Long exposures to markets will generally be taken once a positive trend has been established, resulting in positive correlation.
-Short exposures to markets will generally be taken once a negative trend has been established, resulting in positive correlation.
+Short exposures to markets will generally be taken once a negative trend has been established, resulting in negative correlation.

 Equity Long/Short managers should be expected to be correlated to equity markets (with some potential to mitigate risk by reducing equity beta).
 Most of the markets have some degree of spurious correlation, but high and persistent measures may indicate that there is some implicit exposure to other Global Macro factors.
 Typically the Beta to equity markets for this group is lower than one, 0.5 is a good yardstick.